Skip to content

 Wit, Wonder, and Wisdom Fundraiser

 Your table is waiting at Magnolia Arts Center’s first cabaret!
-Sit and relax with a beverage from concessions as Michael Vetrano and pianist Dr. Josiah Stocker take you on journey of songs and stories about Michael’s life – from wit and wonder into wisdom.
+Sit and relax with a beverage from concessions as Michael Vetrano and pianist Dr. Josiah Stocker take you on a journey of songs and stories about Michael’s life – from wit and wonder into wisdom.
 Written by Mollye Otis and directed by Justin Collis.

 Wisdom begins with Wonder…and a little bit of Wit!